 For the main route go into this Local Nature Reserve, turn right and simply follow the main path as it makes its way around the perimeter, keeping the river on your right.
 After passing a large sluice gate the path drops down and crosses a couple of small footbridges.

 Off to the left of the second bridge is a sandstone bench dedicated to Miranda Hill, who with her sister Octavia (a founder member of the National Trust) started the appeal to save Watermeads.
 It was acquired by the NT in 1913 but only opened to the public in 2015.

 - To finish the walk at Mitcham Tramlink stop (400m away) turn right onto the A217.
-Just before the tram tracks turn right onto Tramway Path and go down a tarmac path for the stop.
+At the junction with the A239 turn right onto Tramway Path and go down a tarmac path for the stop.

 - After crossing the river into Ravensbury Park veer left onto the riverside path.
 The path goes past some houses and across a couple of water channels.
 After crossing a large metal footbridge with a square centre turn left to stay alongside the river, with a park behind the trees on your right.